MeyoDev/RestaurantPOS-Public/README.md

 - Time Management

 To do:
-- Fix logging in the Heroku Cloud
+- Fix logging in the Heroku Cloud.
+- Refactor Cashier section with to fix the User menu option.
-- Add the Cashier & Report sections on the dashboard
+- Add the Report section to the dashboard.
-- Add Table & User pages for the management section
+- Add Table & User pages for the management section.

 ## How to run project locally
 1. Make sure you download regular version of MAMP locally.